Seacourt: Economic and other history

 Seacourt had two watermills.
 They were described as corn mills in the 12th century, when William de Seacourt, lord of the manor, granted their tithes to the Benedictine Godstow Abbey.
 Early in the 13th century his son Robert de Seacourt also granted their tithes to Godstow Abbey, but this time they are described as fulling mills.

 All of Seacourt's original houses were timber-framed.
 Then in the 13th century a new north–south street was laid out and lined with stone-built houses on both sides.

 The old road between Eynsham and Oxford passed through Seacourt rather than Botley.
 In the Middle Ages the treacle (i.e. healing) well at Binsey was a place of pilgrimage.
 Binsey is just on the other side of Seacourt Stream, so some pilgrims used to stay at Seacourt to visit the well.
 According to tradition, Seacourt had 24 inns to accommodate them.
 However, in 1439 the report that Seacourt parish church had collapsed stated also that all but two of the houses in the village were ruined and uninhabited.

 In the time of the antiquarian Anthony Wood (1632–95) the ruins of Seacourt were still visible.
 Today no building survives on the site of the village but there are a few bumps in the fields.
 The village site was excavated between 1937 and 1939 and again in 1958 and 1959.

 In 1924 there were two farms to the south of the former village.
 One was Seacourt Farm, which survived until 1963.

 By 1831 Seacourt was an extra-parochial area.
-In 1858 it became a civil parish, but in 1900 it was absorbed into the neighbouring parish of Wytham.
+In 1858 it became a civil parish, on 1 April 1900 it was absorbed into the neighbouring parish of Wytham.
+In 1891 the parish had a population of 23.

 The name continues in Seacourt Stream, the Seacourt Bridge public house by Seacourt Road, Seacourt Tower and Seacourt Park and Ride car park.